-A bear call spread is a limited-risk, limited-reward strategy, consisting of one short call option and one long call option.
+A bear call spread is a limited-risk, limited-reward strategy, consisting of one short call option.

 The cash-secured put involves writing a put option and simultaneously setting aside the cash to buy the stock if assigned.